kunalkhatri/snow-vite-incident-list/README.md

     Fill in the necessary details i.e. instance [ e.g. httsp://dev001.service-now.com], admin username and password

   2. sample.env.production -> env.production

     No changes required

 3. Edit deploy_snow.js
-    Replace target_record_sys_id with your Scripted Rest end point resource sys_id

-    This is the place where JS and CSS are uploaded
+    Replace target_record_sys_id with your Scripted Rest end point resource sys_id.
+This is where JS and CSS are uploaded as attachment.

 ### Voila your development environment is now setup